 Stewart is going to have to learn on the job.
 It won’t be easy, but the Owls have his back.
 100 percent.

-You can read more on Stewart and the rest of the Rice football quarterback room in The Roost’s 2019 Rice Football Season PreviewBecome a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+You can read more on Stewart and the rest of the Rice football quarterback room in The Roost’s 2019 Rice Football Season PreviewJoin The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.